Forensic science: 20th century

 Later in the 20th century several British pathologists, Mikey Rochman, Francis Camps, Sydney Smith and Keith Simpson pioneered new forensic science methods.
 Alec Jeffreys pioneered the use of DNA profiling in forensic science in 1984.
 He realized the scope of DNA fingerprinting, which uses variations in the genetic code to identify individuals.
 The method has since become important in forensic science to assist police detective work, and it has also proved useful in resolving paternity and immigration disputes.
 DNA fingerprinting was first used as a police forensic test to identify the rapist and killer of two teenagers, Lynda Mann and Dawn Ashworth, who were both murdered in Narborough, Leicestershire, in 1983 and 1986 respectively.
 Colin Pitchfork was identified and convicted of murder after samples taken from him matched semen samples taken from the two dead girls.

-Forensic science has been fostered by a number of national and international forensic science learned bodies including the Chartered Society of Forensic Sciences, (founded 1959), then known as the Forensic Science Society, publisher of Science & Justice; American Academy of Forensic Sciences (founded 1948), publishers of the Journal of Forensic Sciences; the Canadian Society of Forensic Science (founded 1953), publishers of the Journal of the Canadian Society of Forensic Science; the British Academy of Forensic Sciences (founded 1960), publishers of Medicine, Science and the Law; the Australian Academy of Forensic Sciences (founded 1967), publishers of the Australian Journal of Forensic Sciences; and the European Network of Forensic Science Institutes (founded 1995).
+Forensic science has been fostered by a number of national and international forensic science learned bodies including the American Academy of Forensic Sciences (founded 1948), publishers of the Journal of Forensic Sciences; the Canadian Society of Forensic Science (founded 1953), publishers of the Journal of the Canadian Society of Forensic Science; the Chartered Society of Forensic Sciences, (founded 1959), then known as the Forensic Science Society, publisher of Science & Justice; the British Academy of Forensic Sciences (founded 1960), publishers of Medicine, Science and the Law; the Australian Academy of Forensic Sciences (founded 1967), publishers of the Australian Journal of Forensic Sciences; and the European Network of Forensic Science Institutes (founded 1995).

 21st century

 In the past decade, documenting forensics scenes has become more efficient.
 Forensic scientists have started using laser scanners, drones and photogrammetry to obtain 3D point clouds of accidents or crime scenes.
 Reconstruction of an accident scene on a highway using drones involves data acquisition time of only 10–20 minutes and can be performed without shutting down traffic.
 The results are not just accurate, in centimeters, for measurement to be presented in court but also easy to digitally preserve in the long term.

 Now, in the 21st century, much of forensic science's future is up for discussion.
-The National Institute of Standards and Technology (NIST) has offered the community some guidelines upon which the science should build.
-NIST recommends that forensic science rethinks its system.
-If local laboratories abide by these guidelines, 21st century forensics will be dramatically different from what it has been up to now.
+The National Institute of Standards and Technology (NIST) has several forensic science-related programs: CSAFE, a NIST Center of Excellence in Forensic Science, the National Commission on Forensic Science (now concluded), and administration of the Organization of Scientific Area Committees for Forensic Science (OSAC).
 One of the more recent additions by NIST is a document called NISTIR-7941, titled "Forensic Science Laboratories: Handbook for Facility Planning, Design, Construction, and Relocation".
 The handbook provides a clear blueprint for approaching forensic science.
 The details even include what type of staff should be hired for certain positions.